Epigenetics: Epigenetics in bacteria

 While epigenetics is of fundamental importance in eukaryotes, especially metazoans, it plays a different role in bacteria.
 Most importantly, eukaryotes use epigenetic mechanisms primarily to regulate gene expression which bacteria rarely do.
 However, bacteria make widespread use of postreplicative DNA methylation for the epigenetic control of DNA-protein interactions.
 Bacteria also use DNA adenine methylation (rather than DNA cytosine methylation) as an epigenetic signal.
 DNA adenine methylation is important in bacteria virulence in organisms such as Escherichia coli, Salmonella, Vibrio, Yersinia, Haemophilus, and Brucella.
 In Alphaproteobacteria, methylation of adenine regulates the cell cycle and couples gene transcription to DNA replication.
 In Gammaproteobacteria, adenine methylation provides signals for DNA replication, chromosome segregation, mismatch repair, packaging of bacteriophage, transposase activity and regulation of gene expression.
 There exists a genetic switch controlling Streptococcus pneumoniae (the pneumococcus) that allows the bacterium to randomly change its characteristics into six alternative states that could pave the way to improved vaccines.
 Each form is randomly generated by a phase variable methylation system.
 The ability of the pneumococcus to cause deadly infections is different in each of these six states.
 Similar systems exist in other bacterial genera.
 In Bacillota such as Clostridioides difficile, adenine methylation regulates sporulation, biofilm formation and host-adaptation.

 Medicine

 Epigenetics has many and varied potential medical applications.
-In 2008, the National Institutes of Health announced that $190 million had been earmarked for epigenetics research over the next five years.
-In announcing the funding, government officials noted that epigenetics has the potential to explain mechanisms of aging, human development, and the origins of cancer, heart disease, mental illness, as well as several other conditions.
-Some investigators, like Randy Jirtle, Ph.D., of Duke University Medical Center, think epigenetics may ultimately turn out to have a greater role in disease than genetics.